radiantearth/stac-api-spec/fragments/filter/README.md

 names not advertised in queryables (e.g., `properties.eo:cloud_cover`, in anticipation that there be some mechanism to explicitly allow or advertise this in the future.

 Queryables are advertised via a JSON Schema document retrieved from the `/queryables` endpoint.
-An example that advertises that only the `eo:cloud_cover` property may be used in filter expressions looks like:
+A basic Queryables definitions for STAC Items should include at least the fields id, collection, geometry, and datetime.

 ```json
 {